Map It Anywhere (MIA): Empowering Bird's Eye View Mapping using Large-scale Public Data: Introduction

 \section{Introduction}

-Bird's Eye View (BEV) maps are an important perceptual representation for ground robots.
-Across various applications such as autonomous driving~\cite{li2022bevformer, Bernhard2023mapformer, Gosala2023skyeye, saha2022translating}, offroad navigation~\cite{Meng2023terrainnet, triest2023learning, aich2024deep, jin2024bevrendervisionbasedcrossviewvehicle}, and localization~\cite{sarlin2023orienternet, jin2024bevrendervisionbasedcrossviewvehicle}, prior work has demonstrated the simplicity of reasoning through the BEV perspective, making it also attractive for many downstream tasks such as path planning~\cite{otte2007local, ho2021adaptive}.
+Bird's Eye View (BEV) maps are an important perceptual representation for localization\cite{sarlin2023orienternet, jin2024bevrendervisionbasedcrossviewvehicle}, mapping \cite{saha2022translating, Gosala2023skyeye, li2022bevformer,Bernhard2023mapformer,Ort2020MapLiteAI}, and decision-making tasks \cite{Meng2023terrainnet, hu2023_uniad}, particularly for ground robots.
+They provide a rich, efficient metric representation of the world, enabling spatial reasoning directly in the plane ground robots move in.
+Given these advantages, autonomous driving systems often employ BEV maps as their primary perceptual representation \cite{zhang2022beverse, hu2023_uniad}.
+Beyond on-road driving, BEV mapping is widely used in other robot domains, such as offroad driving\cite{Meng2023terrainnet, triest2023learning, aich2024deep}, mobile manipulation \cite{wu2020spatial}, and exploration \cite{georgakis2022upen,ho2024mapexindoorstructureexploration}.
 To enable wide deployment of BEV maps as a perceptual representation, there is a requirement for a \emph{general map prediction building block} that performs robustly across different domains and supports effective adaptation to specific tasks/environments.

 Despite tremendous advancements in predicting BEV maps from First Person View (FPV) images~\cite{Mani2020monolayout, saha2022translating, Gosala2023skyeye}, we find that achieving good out-of-the-box predictions across diverse scenarios remains challenging.
 This shortcoming mainly stems from the current training \& testing paradigm on limited-scale datasets collected using autonomous vehicle (AV) platforms~\cite{Sun2020Waymo, Argoverse, Argoverse2, caesar2020nuscenes, Liao2022Kitti360}.
 While these benchmarks have massively propelled the field, they are \emph{principally limited} in capturing large-scale diversity due to the time and cost associated with manual labeling, the limited deployment range, and finally, the use of specific sensor configurations on current AV stacks.